 Usage: Feature wall or entire room

-For designers that still want to incorporate white into the room design, why not “dress” it up with some color?
-Since blue colors are known to have calming qualities, this wallpaper is the perfect choice for more traditional home offices.
+For designers that still want to incorporate white into the room design, why not “dress” it up with some tropical and bohemian pattern?
+Since black wallpaper are known for its elegance and calming qualities, this wallpaper is the perfect choice for more traditional home office

 Great for: Children, Creative